wustl-oncology/immuno_gcp_wdl_local/README.md

 Note that, if needed, you can use the following docker image to access `gsutil` for exploration of your google storage: `docker(google/cloud-sdk)`.
 Or alternatively, you can install the Google Cloud SDK on your system.
 This latter approach is assumed by the following instructions.

 ## Step-by-step instructions
+Start by opening a Terminal session on your local system

 ### Set some Google Cloud and other environment variables
 The following environment variables are used merely for convenience and should be customized to produce intuitive labeling for your own analysis: